 Water of Leith on the map

 On the map below, the Water of Leith is the blue line snaking from the North to the South West of Edinburgh.
-On the satellite view, it is more of a furry, snaking, green line.
-The arrow indicates the mouth of the Water of Leith.
+In satellite view, it is more of a furry, snaking, green line.